CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/Troubleshoot-Layer-1.md

 - Log messages in `/var/log/linkstate` indicate the carrier is flapping up or down.
 - No LLDP data is received, or it is flapping.

-To begin troubleshooting, examine the output of `l1-show <swp>` on both ends of the link if possible.
+To begin troubleshooting, examine the output of `l1-show` on both ends of the link if possible.
 The output contains all the pertinent information to help troubleshoot the link.

 ```
 cumulus@switch~$ sudo l1-show swp10